cybernova/DNSaxfr/README.md

 -n              Numeric address format for name servers -r              Test recursively every subdomain of a vulnerable domain -v              Print DNSaxfr version and exit
--z              Save zone transfer data in a directory named as the vulnerable domain
+-x REGEXP       Do not test domains that match with regexp -z              Save zone transfer data in a directory named as the vulnerable domain

 ```